a4vgx7b2M/gaggiuino-esp32-loader/README.md

 This software allows you to build a compatible bootloader and partition table, meaning you will be able to run the Gen3 software on any ESP32-8048S043 you are able to source (and theoretically on any ESP32-S3 N16R8)

 ## Disclaimer
 I do not own the Gaggiuino project and am not affiliated with it in any capacity.
-The official Gaggiuino github is linked above.
+The official Gaggiuino GitHub is linked above.
 This project was simply out of interest and a desire to avoid purchasing from the official suppliers.
 This project is released in a non-commercial capacity and complies with the Gaggiuino CC-BY-NC 4.0 license

 ## Bootloader
 The official Gaggiuino Gen3 bootloader has flash encryption enabled but not secure boot.
 A simple bootloader without flash encryption enabled functions perfectly with the current software release version (v.0e28389)